How much will be paid

 Historic fabric should be kept as far as possible and not over-restored.

-Field operations and stocking should not damage the soil structure, eg by allowing livestock to poach the ground.
+Field operations and stocking should not damage the soil structure, for example by allowing livestock to poach the ground.

-Information on the location of scheduled monuments, registered parks and gardens, registered battlefields and listed buildings, as well as undesignated historic and archaeological features can be found on:
+You can find more information on the location of scheduled monuments, registered parks and gardens, registered battlefields and listed buildings, as well as undesignated historic and archaeological features on: